- General Instructions

 If the address change is permanent, submit Form 8822, Change of Address, with Form 8379.
 If your last return was a joint return, your spouse must also sign the Form 8822 unless you, the injured spouse, check the box on line 1 of Form 8822 indicating that you are establishing a separate residence.

-If the address change is temporary, do not submit Form 8822, Change of Address.
+If the address change is temporary, don't submit Form 8822, Change of Address.
 However, the temporary address change may delay your injured spouse refund.

 The chart, Where Do I Find The Information To Complete Part III?, will help you find the information you need to complete Part III.